realworldocaml/book/en/14-interfacing-with-C.md

 holds the `bar` field.
 The OCaml compiler translates such an expression into an explicit allocation for the block from OCaml's runtime system: a C library that provides a collection of routines that can be called by running OCaml programs.
-The runtime system manages a "heap", which a collection of memory regions it obtains from the operating system using `malloc`.
-The OCaml runtime uses these memory regions to hold "heap blocks", which it then fills up in response to allocation requests by the OCaml program.
+The runtime system manages a *heap*, which a collection of memory regions it obtains from the operating system using *malloc(3)*.
+The OCaml runtime uses these memory regions to hold *heap blocks*, which it then fills up in response to allocation requests by the OCaml program.

-When there is'nt enough memory available to satisfy an allocation request from the allocated heap blocks, the runtime system invokes the "garbage collector" (or GC).
-An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are "alive" and which heap blocks are "dead", i.e. no longer in use.
+When there is'nt enough memory available to satisfy an allocation request from the allocated heap blocks, the runtime system invokes the *garbage collector* (or GC).
+An OCaml program does not explicitly free a heap block when it is done with it, and the GC must determine which heap blocks are "alive" and which heap blocks are *dead*, i.e. no longer in use.
 Dead blocks are collected and their memory made available for re-use by the application.

 The garbage collector does not keep constant track of blocks as they are allocated and used.
-Instead, it regularly scans blocks by starting from a set of "roots", which are values that the application always has access to (such as the stack).
-Thus, the GC maintains a directed graph in which heap blocks are nodes, and there is an edge from heap block `b1` to heap block `b2` if some field of `b1` points to `b2`.
+Instead, it regularly scans blocks by starting from a set of *roots*, which are values that the application always has access to (such as the stack).
+The GC maintains a directed graph in which heap blocks are nodes, and there is an edge from heap block `b1` to heap block `b2` if some field of `b1` points to `b2`.
 All blocks reachable from the roots by following edges in the graph must be retained, and unreachable blocks can be reused.